Mesothelioma Clinical Trials

 Placebos are used in research trials so that the researchers get faster results.
 Using placebos are important because they give a comparison between groups allowing the researchers to determine if the experimental treatment is having an effect.

 All participants are monitored closely.
 If their condition gets worse, the doctors will try to determine the reasons for this.
 Patients can always quit the trial if it is not effective.
+Click here a step by step guide to joining a clinical trial.

 - Hassan, Raffit, M.D., Senior Investigator, National Cancer Institute, interview with Asbestos.com (2013, Oct.
 16).
 Retrieved on 3/23/16.